Sharvari-d9/NamasteDev-React/README.md

 - code splitting
 - differential bundling - when app is hosted, it cant be open in different browser, different version, etc - all that i ssupported by parcel for your app
 #### it does a lot of things, please read https://parceljs.org/

+## creating dev and production builds
+- when dev build is created, the files generated are stored in dist folder and are hosted on local server
+- when production build is created the same files are replaced in the dist folder